nstutelberg/Projects/README.md

 # Dummy Variable Notes
    In the R code, I ran a few analyses using dummy variables to see which sneaker models appreciated faster than others.
 These analyses are not tied to the final product, but the method is there if I wanted to compare sneaker models.
 To set up the dummy variables, I made a column for each sneaker model, and filled the columns with alternating 1s and 0s so I could toggle on and off certain models for a regression analysis.

    For this method, I treated the Beluga-2pt0 as the base case model and compared all other sneaker models to the Beluga.
 This analysis was mostly exploratory, but I found that the only sneaker that had a positive coefficient was the Yeezy 350 v2 Static Reflective.
-It is the only sneaker to appreciate over time, and this is further shown through a bivariate regression with sale price.
+It is the only sneaker to beat out the base case and display higher sale prices, and this is further shown through a bivariate regression with sale price.
 Results shown below

     summary(lm(`Sale Price` ~ Blue_Tint + Butter + Cream_White + Frozen_Yellow + Sesame + Static + Static_Reflective+ Zebra, data = shoestotal))